nk2IsHere/Applied-Energistics-2/README.md

 ### Final Note

-If you have have issues localizing something feel free to contact us on IRC, at #AppliedEnergistics on Esper.net
+If you have issues localizing something feel free to contact us on IRC, at #AppliedEnergistics on Esper.net

 Thanks to everyone helping out to improve localization of AE2.